Fall watering tips

 An important part of a healthy, beautiful landscape is efficient watering for the appropriate season.

-- From May 1 through Aug.
-31, landscape watering is prohibited from 11 a.m. until 7 p.m.
+- From Sept.
+1 through Oct.
+31, landscape watering is limited to only three assigned days a week.
 Sprinkler watering is prohibited on Sunday.

-- Plants or areas of lawn that show stress may be hand watered, as needed.
+- While early September can still bring temperatures of 100 degrees or more, they come late in the day and don’t persist.
+Plants or areas of lawn that show stress may be hand watered, as needed.

-- Check your irrigation system for damage and leaks.
+- Check your irrigation system for damage or leaks that may have happened during summer.

 - Turn your irrigation clock off on rainy days or invest in a smart irrigation clock.